 Crème Caramel with Amber Jelly

 I love reading recipe books and often borrow them from the public library.
-If I get to the end and feel the need to copy out lots of recipes, then I go online and buy the book!
+If I get to the end and feel the need to photograph lots of recipes, then I go online and buy the book!

-I made it as my contribution to a gastronomic family weekend when we all had to make something from that book.
+I made it as my contribution to a gastronomic family dinner when we all had to make something from that book.
 We weren’t supposed to adapt, change or cheat, but unfortunately I can’t help myself.
 Whenever I’m making a recipe for the first time I’m always thinking “how can I do this more quickly?”
-To be honest I did stick quite closely to the original recipe the first time I made it and even made the pear ice cream.
-Since then I’ve managed to cut down considerably on the preparation time by making only one batch of caramel and used bought vanilla ice cream instead of home made pear ice cream.
-The result looks impressive and so far everyone agrees it tastes fantastic.
-Start making this dish the day before.
+To be honest I did stick quite closely to the original recipe the first time I made it and even made the pear ice cream which went on top.
+Since then I’ve managed to cut down considerably on the preparation time and used bought vanilla ice cream instead of home made pear ice cream.
+The result looks impressive and everyone agrees it tastes fantastic.
+Start making this the day before.

 Amber Jelly